 Provide comments or reflection on the value of deploying a group of educators (as opposed to a single educator) (open response)

-Questions about value of deploying E and O Coordinator with ANDRILL ARISE team:
+Questions about value of deploying E and O coordinator with ANDRILL ARISE team:

 Not only did ANDRILL ARISE deploy a team of educators to the ice, they also deployed the E and O coordinator.
-The E and O coordinator worked with the team before, during and after the on-ice experience, facilitated the geo-science course taught by scientists, worked with NSF to provide additional opportunities like on-ice field trips, scheduled hands-on immersion into jobs on the science teams, helped coordinate outreach from the ice, and served as a liaison between educators, NSF and scientists.
+The E and O coordinator worked with the team before, during and after the on-ice experience, facilitated the geoscience course taught by scientists, worked with NSF to provide additional opportunities like on-ice field trips, scheduled hands-on immersion into jobs on the science teams, helped coordinate outreach from the ice, and served as a liaison between educators, NSF and scientists.

 Did the presence of the E and O coordinator facilitate your engagement with the on-ice educators?